 The Cheatham County School District is excited to announce plans for its summer learning camps.

-Invitations to attend the camps will be sent by each school.
-Priority is being given to students in need of additional learning support prior to the 2021-2022 school year.
+Invitations to attend the camps are being sent by each school.
+Priority is being given to students in need of additional learning support prior to the 2022-2023 school year.

 Transportation, breakfast and lunch are being provided at no charge.

 Each camp will offer a mix of classroom learning, physical activity and other fun experiences, with a full-day schedule for current K-8 students and a half-day schedule for current 9-12 students.

 Students will have an opportunity to get caught up academically before the 2022-2023 school year begins.
 In grades K-8, the camps will consist of English language arts, math, academic intervention, STREAM (science, technology, reading, engineering, arts and mathematics) and physical activity.
 High school students will have credit recovery.

 The camps that are being offered by the district are funded through a Tennessee initiative to assist schools and students with learning loss related to the COVID-19 pandemic, including ESSER funds.

 All camps will be held in-person, which is required by the Tennessee Department of Education as part of the funding.